JackSzwergold/Preworn-Main/markdown/tutorials/Using an Ubuntu Linux Server 2.md

     sudo nano /etc/php5/conf.d/apc.ini

 And edit values like this.
 This is a set of APC tweaks I have used on some servers.
-But again, these settings are not universal & should be tweaked if needed based on an individual server’s needs:
+But again, these settings are not universal and should be tweaked if needed based on an individual server’s needs:

     apc.enabled = 1
     apc.shm_segments = 1